-In contrast to the grandeur of the State Rooms, the Old Kitchen and Bakery fuel the imagination of 'below the stairs' life in 1825.
-While the School Room and Nursery allow children to experience lessons and games from Regency times.
+In contrast to the grandeur of the State Rooms, the Old Kitchen and Bakery fuel the imagination of 'below the stairs' life in 1825, while the School Room and Nursery enable children to experience lessons and games from Regency times.

 The Castle contains many notable pieces of art and includes paintings by Gainsborough, Reynolds, Holbein and Poussin.
 It houses outstanding collections of furniture, porcelain, silks, tapestries, French furniture and Italian sculpture.
 Sculpture extends outside into the Rose and Statue Gardens which are elegantly laid out round a central fountain.
 The Statue Collection terraced into the hillside includes work by Caius, Cibber - Sculptor to Charles II.

 When Elizabeth (the 5th Duchess) commissioned James Wyatt to build the Castle in 1799 she undertook the design and landscaping of the gardens, park and grounds herself (see 'Gardens').
 She saw the entire Vale of Belvoir as her garden and was merely framing the views with her valley gardens.